firefly-iii/docs/docs/docs/firefly-iii/financial-concepts/transactions.md

 # Transactions

-TODO clean me up

-A transaction is a very simple thing.
 Money moves from A to B. It doesn't matter if this is an expense, your salary or you moving money around: _money moves from A to B_:

 ![Transferring money from your checking account to your savings account](images/transaction1.png)